GabrielKoiran/Post-Brexit-Fishing-vessel-project/README.md

 In this readme file, every data file and output graph is accompanied by its source and a brief description, and R files have a brief description of their purpose and of the files they take as inputs and outputs.
 For all files available in this repository, there is a direct link (in blue) at the appropriate section of this readme file.

+A [context note](Context note) written from online research in press and governmental sources as part of this project explains the broad purpose and implications of this reform.
+It is uploaded in this repository and accompanied by an English translation.

 ## DATA FILES

 ### [liste_86.xlsx](liste_86.xlsx)